 Upon graduation, the BM BS (Bachelor of Medicine, Bachelor of Surgery) degrees are awarded.

-FOUR-YEAR PROGRAM: An undergraduate degree and MCAT* are required.
-The MCAT can be written as late as April of the year of entry and an undergraduate degree must be awarded before the September entry.
+FOUR-YEAR PROGRAM: An undergraduate degree and MCAT* or GAMSAT **are required.
+The MCAT/GAMSAT can be written as late as April of the year of entry and an undergraduate degree must be awarded by August of the year of entry.
 Additionally, an in person interview is required for entry.

-*MCAT must have been written within three years. e.g. test dates no earlier than January 2020 for 2023 entry.
+MCAT must have been written within three years. e.g. test dates no earlier than 2021 for 2024 entry.
+Minimum score of 500.

 Atlantic Bridge will provide specific guidance on your eligibility based on the information you submit on your Application Request Form.

 Medical students at the University of Limerick rotate through a range of available general and specialist teaching hospitals throughout their training.
 These hospitals include: